aurimontem/phs/week_3/README.md

 ```vim
 autocmd BufRead,BufNewFile *.tex let @o=':!EDITOR %:r.pdf &>/dev/null &'
 ```
-You should replace the word EDITOR by the pdf viewer of your choice-- I like `mupdf`, but `evince` is another good choice.
+You should replace the word EDITOR by the pdf viewer of your choice.
 For Mac, I would recommend replacing it by `open`.
 For me, this command reads
 ```vim
 autocmd BufRead,BufNewFile *.tex let @o=':!mupdf %:r.pdf &>/dev/null &'